-The Trust has adopted a plan on behalf of the Fund pursuant to Rule 12b-1 of the 1940 Act (the "12b-1 Plan") which allows the Fund to pay distribution fees for the sale and distribution of its Class A Shares, Class C Shares and Class T Shares and/or shareholder liaison service fees in connection with the provision of personal services to shareholders of Class A Shares, Class C Shares and Class T Shares and the maintenance of shareholder accounts.
+The Trust has adopted a plan on behalf of the Fund pursuant to Rule 12b-1 of the 1940 Act (the "12b-1 Plan") which allows the Fund to pay distribution fees for the sale and distribution of its Class A shares, Class C shares and Class T shares and/or shareholder liaison service fees in connection with the provision of personal services to shareholders of Class A shares, Class C shares and Class T shares and the maintenance of shareholder accounts.

-Foreside Fund Services, LLC, the Fund's principal underwriter (the "Distributor"), acts as the Fund's distributor in connection with the offering of the Fund's shares.
+Foreside Fund Services, LLC, a wholly owned subsidiary of Foreside Financial Group, LLC (d/b/a ACA Group), the Fund's principal underwriter (the "Distributor"), acts as the Fund's distributor in connection with the offering of the Fund's shares.
 The Distributor may enter into arrangements with banks, broker-dealers and other financial institutions through which investors may purchase or redeem shares.